RPi-Distro/pi-gen/README.md

 # pi-gen

-_Tool used to create the raspberrypi.org Raspbian images_
+_Tool used to create the PlantoScop images for the Raspberry Pi_

+This tool is derived from the work of the Raspbery Pi Foundation.
+Their repository is found on [Github](https://www.github.com/RPI-Distro/pi-gen).

 ## Dependencies